Compositions and collisions at degree p^2: Explicit collisions at degree

 \begin{proof} There are $q-1$, $q-2$, and $r-r/p-2$ choices for the parameters $b$, $a$, and $m$, respectively.
 By \autoref{pro:multi_uniqueness}~\ref{item:0}, exactly two distinct triples of parameters generate the same polynomial \eqref{eq:3normal}.
 By \ref{item:1}, the shift orbits are of size $q$ and by \ref{item:2}, they contain two such polynomials each. \end{proof}

 Over a field $\ff$ of characteristic $p >0$, \autoref{algo:recover-multi-paras-infinite-fields} finds the parameters for polynomials that are original shifts of \eqref{eq:3normal}, just as \autoref{algo:recover-simple-paras} does for original shifts of \eqref{eq:7}.
-It involves conditional divisions ``if defined''; they return the quotient of two polynomials if it is a polynomial, and otherwise ``failure''.
-We assume routines for extracting $p$th and square roots.
-Given a field element, they produce a root, if one exists, and ``failure'' otherwise.
+It involves conditional divisions and routines for extracting $p$th and square roots.
+Given a field element, the latter produce a root, if one exists, and ``failure'' otherwise.
 If $\ff$ is finite, then every element has a $p$th root.
-The algorithm for a square root yields an algorithm to determine the two distinct roots of a quadratic polynomial ``if defined''; it returns ``failure'' if the discriminant is a non-square or zero.
+The algorithm for a square root yields a subroutine to determine the set of roots of a quadratic polynomial.